“The only singer out there that can make me cry.”

 — David Dondero

-Brad Hoshaw has received 5 Omaha Entertainment & Arts Awards and has shared the stage with performers such as Bright Eyes, Lucero, Pete Yorn, Nathaniel Rateliff, William Fitzsimmons, John Moreland, Will Hoge, Sam Outlaw, Charlie Parr, David Dondero, Mark Eitzel, Langhorn Slim, Roger Clyne, and William Elliott Whitmore.
-Brad has composed music for National Public Radio as well as independent theater and film.
-He volunteers his time at Nebraska prisons helping inmates channel their experiences and emotions into songs.
-He is also the founder of the Benson Songwriter Exchange, a community that meets bi-weekly to workshop songs and discuss craft.
+Originally from Omaha, Nebraska, Brad Hoshaw received 5 Omaha Entertainment & Arts Awards and has shared the stage with performers such as Bright Eyes, Lucero, Pete Yorn, Nathaniel Rateliff, William Fitzsimmons, John Moreland, Will Hoge, Sam Outlaw, Charlie Parr, David Dondero, Mark Eitzel, Langhorn Slim, Roger Clyne, and William Elliott Whitmore.
+Brad also composed music for American Public Media's 'Marketplace with Kai Rysdall' as well as the Blue Barn Theatre production of "Grass So Tall, Sky So Black" and the Amazon Prime film "Black Luck".
+He often volunteered his time at Nebraska prisons helping inmates channel their experiences into songs.
+He is also the founder of the Benson Songwriter Exchange, a community that continues to meet bi-weekly in Omaha to workshop songs and discuss craft.

 “He can sing me to sleep anytime!”

 — Dolly Parton